FREE SHIPPING on orders $150+ with Elite Advantage

-First we’ll take a look at Estelí, Nicaragua.
+First, we’ll look at Estelí, Nicaragua.
 This region contains dark, dense soil that commonly yields strong tobaccos which are significantly spicy in character.
 Receiving exposure to the sun, the plants harvested within this region contain thick leaves that produce a stronger experience.
-Primarily utilized as a filler component in a cigar’s blend, these leaves can also be used as strong binders and Sun Grown wrappers.
+Utilized for multiple components within a cigar’s blend, these leaves can be used for long-fillers, binders, and Sun Grown wrappers.
 AJ Fernandez uses copious amounts of Estelí-grown tobaccos in his blends like Man O’ War Ruination and San Lotano.

-Next stop on our journey is Jalapa Valley.
-Similar to the soil found in Cuba’s Pinar del Rio valley — a fine, sand-like soil that is slightly red in color — leaves from the Jalapa Valley region are relatively soft with a reddish hue.
-The sweet and aromatic Jalapa leaf is used as a filler component, but the best-looking leaves will be reserved for use as wrappers.
-Oliva Serie ‘V’ prominently features heavily fermented Jalapa Valley ligero leaf in its blend.
+The next stop on our journey is Jalapa Valley.
+Like the soil found in Cuba’s famed region of Pinar del Rio — a fine, sand-like soil that is slightly red in color — here in Nicaragua this produces leaves that are relatively soft with a reddish hue.
+The sweet and aromatic Jalapa leaf is often used as a long-filler component, but the best-looking crops will be reserved for use as wrappers.
+Oliva Serie ‘V’ prominently features heavily fermented Jalapa Valley Ligero leaf in its blend.

 Found in Lake Nicaragua, the humidity encompassing the remote island of Ometepe helps maintain the quality of its rich, volcanic soil.
 So dense with nutrients, the land requires minimal fertilization.
-The mellow to medium character of the leaf allows the earthy, sweet tobacco in this area to cure quickly, and is most commonly used as fillers in a cigar.
-AVO Syncro Nicaragua and Toraño Vault both contain tobaccos from this lush island.
+The mellow to medium character of the leaf allows the earthy, sweet tobacco in this area to cure quickly, and is most commonly used as long-fillers in a cigar.
+AVO Syncro Nicaragua and Davidoff Nicaragua both contain tobacco from this lush island.